Guides

 Checking for Privacy Law Compliance (GDPR, HIPAA)

-If you do business with anyone in the European Union, GDPR applies to you.
+Beyond features and functionality, your email provider must be a partner in protecting sensitive information.
+Ensuring they comply with privacy laws like the If you do business with anyone in the European Union, GDPR applies to you.
 It sets clear rules on how personal data is collected, processed, and stored.
 A compliant email service should offer tools for managing user consent and handling data requests, like the right to access or delete personal information.
 For businesses in the healthcare space, HIPAA compliance is mandatory.
 This law requires that any service used to send patient information guarantees the confidentiality of that data.
 A key thing to look for is a provider willing to sign a Business Associate Agreement (BAA), which contractually binds them to protect sensitive health information.

 This brings us back to the core security features we discussed earlier.
 As we covered, "Security is non-negotiable.
 Look for providers that offer robust security features, like encryption in transit and at rest, spam filtering, and multi-factor authentication."
 These tools are the building blocks of a compliant email system.
 By prioritizing a provider that takes these measures seriously, you're also choosing one that helps you meet your legal obligations.
 Ultimately, selecting a service that understands and adheres to these regulations is key to protecting your business and maintaining your reputation as a trustworthy partner for your clients.